atotto/gelf/README.md

-# 🚀 geminielf
+# 🚀 gelf

-geminielf is a Go-based CLI tool that automatically generates Git commit messages using Vertex AI (Gemini).
+gelf is a Go-based CLI tool that automatically generates Git commit messages using Vertex AI (Gemini).
 It analyzes staged changes and generates appropriate commit messages through a modern, interactive TUI interface built with Bubble Tea.

 ## ✨ Features